swapnasri99/KG-ORE/README.md

 # Breaking the Lens of the Telescope: Online Relevance Estimation over Large Retrieval Sets

-This is the official Github repository for our paper [Breaking the Lens of the Telescope: Online Relevance Estimation over Large Retrieval Sets](https://arxiv.org/pdf/2504.09353)  accepted in 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025), Padua, Italy, 13-17 July 2025,
+This is the official Github repository for our paper [Breaking the Lens of the Telescope: Online Relevance Estimation over Large Retrieval Sets](https://arxiv.org/pdf/2504.09353) in 48th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2025), Padua, Italy, 13-17 July 2025,